Using iPads to create e Books in Y1/2

 All planning is linked to a key area of the National Curriculum and is supported by clear knowledge and skills progression.
 To ensure a broad curriculum Computing is split into the following three main areas: Computer Science, Digital Literacy and Information Technology.

-We have recently purchased a subscription to Purple Mash.
+We have a subscription to Purple Mash.
 This allows our children to access technology both at home and school.
 Children are able to share their learning with parents and practise new skills taught in school.

 Despite computing not being explicitly mentioned within the Statutory framework for the early years foundation stage, which focuses on the learning and development of children from birth to age five, there are many opportunities for young children to use technology to solve problems and produce creative outcomes.
 Children has access to a range of technology within their continuous provision.